CERT-Bund/IRNetTools/README.md

 Run `update-irnettools-databases` to install/update the databases.

 By default, databases are stored in `USER_BASE/share/irnettools/databases/`.
-To change the location of the databases, set variable `DATABASES` in `bin/update-irnettools-databases` and `irnettools/config.py`.
+To change the location of the databases, set variable `DATABASES` in `irnettools/config.py`.

 ## Installation